Our average growth rate is 5%. We can make Africa a new development space — Daniel Kablan Duncan, Vice President of the Republic of Cote d'Ivoire.

 African economy accounts only for 5% of the global, which is obviously not a good number.
 Most of the export is in raw materials — Sylvie Baipo-Temon, Minister of Foreign Affairs and Central Africans Abroad of the Central African Republic.

 Many Russian companies are not aware of the opportunities in Africa today.
 They do not know that the African market can be promising for Russian goods.
-It is a market that needs Russia — Benedict Okey Oramah, President, Chairman of the Board of Director, The African Export Import Bank.
+It is a market that needs Russia — Benedict Okey Oramah, President, Chairman of the Board of Directors, African Export–Import Bank (Afreximbank).

 It would be great to see more interest from Russian business and investors — Isabel Jose dos Santos, Chairman, Unitel SA.